Provable Boolean Interaction Recovery from Tree Ensemble obtained via Random Forests: Main results

-In the second step of the proof, we show that the observed set $\hat{\cF}_\epsilon$ and the oracle set $\cF$ are the same with high probability.
+In the second part of the proof, we show that the observed set $\hat{\cF}_\epsilon$ and the oracle set $\cF$ are the same with probability going to 1 as $\epsilon$ goes to zero and $n$ goes to infinity.
 That would be nice and easy if a tree grown using finite samples will converge to a tree grown using the population in terms of the splitting features and thresholds when sample size tends to infinity.
 However, that is not true.
 The obstacle is that, when a node splits on a non-desirable feature, since all the thresholds yield the same impurity decrease in the population case, the threshold selected via finite samples can deviate from the threshold via the population no matter how many samples are used.
 Thus, we need to carefully analyze desirable features and non-desirable features separately based on uniform convergence results.

 \textbf{Remark 1}: Theorems \ref{theo:mainResult_general_upper_bound} and \ref{theo:mainResult} demonstrate that recovery of interactions becomes exponentially more difficult as the size of an interaction increases.
 An interaction $S^\pm$ corresponds to a region of size $O(2^{-|S^\pm|})$, which means the sample size must be much larger than $2^{|S^\pm|}$ to have enough samples in that region.
-Also, the DWP of a basic interaction $S^\pm$ is $2^{-|S^\pm|}$.
+Also, the DWP at an appropriate level $\epsilon$ of a basic interaction $S^\pm$ is $2^{-|S^\pm|}$.
 To have a consistent estimate, the number of independent paths should be much larger than $2^{|S^\pm|}$.
 Thus, when one wants to recover an interaction of size $s$, the number of samples and the number of trees must be much larger than $2^s$.
 That shows the intrinsic difficulty of estimating high order interactions.

-Using the conclusions in Theorem \ref{theo:mainResult}, one can show that LSSFind (Algorithm \ref{Algo:1}) can consistently recover all the basic interactions from the LSS model, as stated in Theorem \ref{Theo:mainResult_final}. \begin{theorem} Denote the output of LSSFind (Algorithm \ref{Algo:1}) to be $\mathscr S$.
-Under the same settings as in Theorem \ref{theo:mainResult}, if
+Using the conclusions in Theorem \ref{theo:mainResult}, one can show that LSSFind (Algorithm \ref{Algo:1}) can consistently recover all the basic interactions from the LSS model, as stated in Theorem \ref{Theo:mainResult_final}. \begin{theorem} Let the output of LSSFind (Algorithm \ref{Algo:1}) be $\mathscr S (\mt, \epsilon, \eta, s_{\max})$.
+Under the same settings as in Theorem \ref{theo:mainResult}, as long as $\mt, \epsilon, \eta$ satisfies the assumptions in Theorem \ref{theo:mainResult} and the following condition:

 with $b(\epsilon)$ defined in \eqref{eq:epsilon_tilde} and $C_m$ in Assumption \ref{A:mtry}, then, with probability approaching 1 as $n\to \infty$, $\mathscr S$ is a superset of the basic signed interactions with size at most $s_{\max}$ and a subset of union signed interactions.
 In particular, if we define